fleeforezz/Obsidian/Jso_document/04 - Tasks Board/FPTU/Lab_2/Details Fix.md

 ## 🔴 No status

 - [ ] (Feature 3) Fix there's no error message when user input wrong birthdate format
+- [ ] (Feature 1) Add validation for loadRecFromFile(), validation for replication roomId, validation for 6 fields

 ## 🟡 On going